regb/cafesat/README.md

     sbt package

-The jar file can also be run using the JVM.
-You can also generate a runner script:
+If you wish to run CafeSat as a standalone tool, the jar file can be executed using the JVM.
+You need to invoke the `cafesat.Main` class.

+The prefered way to use CafeSat as a standalone tool is to generate a runner
+script:

     sbt cafesat